clarissacarcha/samplemob/FOOD.md

 5. Show referral code.
 (Show referral code of operator in database.)
 6. Booking from web, account already created, prompt for password.
 Forgot Password?
 Send OTP?
 Reset Password and Book.
 (Forgot Password.)

-7. Check if customer has referral code.
-If so, use it.
-If not, use referralCode from params if available.

-# Promos

-1. Add maximum kilometers for perKm or all types of promos.
-2. If distance exceeds maximum, prompt user he cannot use the promo.

-# TODO

-1. Find a way para sa mandadaya.

 # TODO

 1. Customer provide picture after 5 deliveries.